brunopiato/MachineLearningEssay/README.md

 ---
 # Regression Algorithms Results
 For the regression kind of algorithms I implemented Linear Models (Lasso, Ridge and ElasticNet), Decision Tree Regressor, Random Forest Regressor, Polinomial Regression (Lasso, Ridge and ElasticNet) and RANSAC.
-These are not necessarily the recently most used algorithms for regression, but they are the fundamentals from where one can study and understand regression problem solving and predicting.
+These are some of the basic algorithms that build the foundations from where one can study and understand regression problem solving and predicting.

 ### Training dataset
 |         Model                    |     R2 |      MSE |   RMSE |    MAE |   MAPE |